 - Solidarity.
 I like to define this idea as "all for all."
 In the business world, what that might mean is that we pay attention to how can we work with all the stakeholders of a business — suppliers, customers, shareholders, employees, and the community itself — and make sure that what we're doing is really trying to help them all flourish.

-The students, faculty, and staff of the Busch School of Business and Economics are striving to grow as persons of integrity and virtue as we apply professional knowledge and skills to the goal of transforming the world of business into a force for good.
+The students, faculty, and staff of the Busch School of Business are striving to grow as persons of integrity and virtue as we apply professional knowledge and skills to the goal of transforming the world of business into a force for good.
 I invite you to become part of this exciting and inspiring enterprise.

 — Bill Bowman